In addition to our Statement of Faith, we have a set of policies that help us govern the church. We call these policies the Church By-Laws.

 The church treasurer and financial secretary shall be appointed and dismissed in the same manner as other staff.
 The treasurer shall have charge and custody of and be responsible for all funds and securities of the church; receive and give receipts for monies due and payable to the church from any source whatsoever and deposit all such monies in the name of the church in such banks, trust companies or other depositories as shall be selected in accordance with the provisions of these by-laws (see Article VIII); and in general, perform all the duties incident to the office of treasurer and such other duties as may be assigned from time to time by the Deacons; and shall keep a full account of all monies received and paid and submit regular written reports to the Deacons and Elders of the financial condition of the church.
 The financial secretary prepares and reviews payments made from church accounts.
 Upon request by the Elders or the Deacons, the treasurer and financial secretary shall make the books available for financial review.

-ARTICLE VIII - CONTRACTS, CHECKS, DEPOSITS AND FUNDS
+ARTICLE IX - CONTRACTS, CHECKS, DEPOSITS AND FUNDS

 The Board of Deacons with approval of the Elders may authorize any officer or officer's agent or agents of the church in addition to the officers so authorized by these By-laws to enter into any contract or execute and deliver any instrument in the name of and on behalf of the church, and such authority may be general or confined to specific instances.